Milestone-Proposal:Molecular Beam Epitaxy

 What obstacles (technical, political, geographic) needed to be overcome?

-Invented techniques to grow and create single monolayers of atoms on a semiconductor surface.
-To do this numerous obstacles needed to be overcome from surface preparation, creation of the molecular beam itself with appropriate composition, and all happening with a vacuum chamber.
+Vacuum chambers available at the time were not designed for the epitaxy techniques.
+These needed to be modified, and techniques invented to grow and create single monolayers of atoms on a semiconductor surface.
+In addition to the reactor chamber itself, numerous obstacles needed to be overcome from surface preparation, creation of the molecular beam itself with appropriate composition, and all happening within a vacuum chamber.

 What features set this work apart from similar achievements?